Code-4-Community/dev-spikes/api-spec/sftt/api-spec.md

 Team Leader only.

-Approve this applicant's request to join the team.
+Reject this applicant's request to join the team.
 The user_id will be the same as the id returned in the GET applicants API call.

 ### Request